 Welcome to the United States Attorney's Office for the Northern District of Georgia.
-We enforce the criminal laws of the United States, represent the United States' interest in civil proceedings, and manage programs for the community and state and local law enforcement to keep our district safe.
+We enforce the criminal laws of the United States, represent the United States' interest in civil proceedings, and work collaboratively with partners in law enforcement and the community to make our district as safe as possible.
 Our mission is to serve you.
-We protect your safety in the community by prosecuting terrorism, human trafficking, child exploitation, civil rights, and large-scale drug trafficking cases.
+We protect your safety in the community by prosecuting a broad array of federal crimes, including terrorism, human trafficking, cybercrime, civil rights, identity theft, child exploitation, and large-scale drug trafficking cases.
 We aggressively investigate and prosecute corruption by those in public office, government service, and corporate boardrooms.
-We preserve the integrity of federal programs that spend your tax dollars by litigating cases of fraud and theft from Medicare and other agencies.
-Every day, our lawyers and support staff are inspired to promote the mission of the Justice Department and make our community and our country a better place to live.
+We preserve the integrity of federal programs that spend your tax dollars by litigating cases of fraud and theft from Medicare, the VA, HUD, and other agencies.
+Every day, our lawyers and support staff promote the mission of the Justice Department and make our community and our country a better place to live.

-Our web site is designed to provide information about our office and its many components, community resources, victim-witness services.
+Our web site is designed to provide information about our office and its many components.
 Our News Section highlights some of our cases and provides you more insight into what happens in federal investigations and their final outcomes in our federal courts.

 Thank you for visiting our site.

 December 18, 2014

 Eight Members of Mexican Drug Trafficking Organization Operating in Atlanta Sentenced to Federal Prison

 December 16, 2014